jeffsxguo/mlgt2022/answer/HW2.md

 #### 1.5.11 C

 >Let $S(x)$ be the predicate “$x$ is a student,” $F(x)$ the predicate “$x$ is a faculty member,” and $A(x, y)$ the predicate“$x$ has asked $y$ a question,” where the domain consists of all people associated with your school.
 Use quantiﬁers to express each of these statements.
+>
->a) Lois has asked Professor Michaels a question.
+>- a) Lois has asked Professor Michaels a question.
->b) Every student has asked Professor Gross a question.
+>- b) Every student has asked Professor Gross a question.
->c) Every faculty member has either asked Professor Miller a question or been asked a question by Professor Miller.
+>- c) Every faculty member has either asked Professor Miller a question or been asked a question by Professor Miller.
->d) Some student has not asked any faculty member a question.
+>- d) Some student has not asked any faculty member a question.
->e) There is a faculty member who has never been asked a question by a student.
+>- e) There is a faculty member who has never been asked a question by a student.
->f ) Some student has asked every faculty member a question.
+>- f ) Some student has asked every faculty member a question.
->g) There is a faculty member who has asked every other faculty member a question.
+>- g) There is a faculty member who has asked every other faculty member a question.
->h) Some student has never been asked a question by a faculty member.
+>- h) Some student has never been asked a question by a faculty member.

 - a)$A(Lois,Michaels 教授).$
 - b)$\forall x(S(x)\to A(x,Gross教授)).$